PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 Since the CLI tools run on your computer, to use them you will need to download and install a software package in order to use them.

-We currently have macOS and Debian/Ubuntu releases of the PATRIC Command Line Interface.
+We currently have macOS and Debian/Ubuntu releases of the BV-BRC Command Line Interface.
 A Windows version is in the works.

-The releases are available at the `PATRIC3 github site <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.
+The releases are available at the `BV-BRC3 github site <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.
 Full installation installations are available in :ref:`cli-installation`.